muritane/coordination-architecture/excecutional_literacies.md

 This loop is **structural**, not cognitive.

-- **Sensing** is bounded by observability, latency, noise, and topology.
+- **Sensing** exists only because action may be required.
-- **Modeling** is unavoidable compression that discards distinctions to remain executable.
+- **Modeling** exists only because raw data is not executable.
-- **Action** is irreversible execution whose effects propagate beyond interpretation.
+- **Action** is the reason sensing and modeling exist at all.

+Remove the pressure to act, and sensing and modeling collapse into optional interpretation.

-Models are **not upstream beliefs**.
+Models are not upstream beliefs.
-They are **closures inside the loop** that trade fidelity for executability.
+They are **compressions inside the loop** that trade fidelity for executability.

-Model failure appears not as epistemic error, but as **executional breakdown**.
+Model failure appears not as epistemic error,

-Executional literacy is the ability to reason correctly about **where the loop is load-bearing** and **which compressions are no longer safe**.
+but as **executional breakdown**.

 ---

-## What an Executional Literacy Is

-A literacy is present when a distinction is:

-- available **without prompting**,
-- stable under time pressure, uncertainty, or coordination stress,
-- **action-guiding** rather than merely interpretable,
-- violated only with **explicitly acknowledged cost**.

-A literacy is absent when a distinction:

-- collapses under execution pressure,
-- is acknowledged abstractly but ignored at runtime,
-- is replaced by narrative, intent, or moral explanation,
-- or relies on **non-executable infinities**
-  (of time, information, reversibility, interpretation, or redesign).

-Executional competence is not recognized by declared belief.
-It is recognized by **which structural errors no longer occur**.

----

-## Foundational Executional Literacy
+## Foundational Executional Literacy (Singular)

 ### Definition

-**Executional literacy** is the ability to reason correctly about action in systems where:
+**Foundational executional literacy** is the ability to keep the **executional regime load-bearing while reasoning**.

-- execution is **irreversible**,
-- resources are **finite**,
-- environments **drift**,
-- state spaces are effectively infinite relative to traversal capacity,
-- and halting occurs before global evaluation is possible.

-In such systems, **reachability replaces existence** as the relevant category.
+It is the capacity to reason **as if execution were real**, even when that invalidates preferred narratives, explanations, or optimizations.

+This literacy does **not** optimize outcomes.
+It prevents reasoning that is **invalid under execution**.

 ---

-### Core Distinctions
+### Core Distinctions Maintained

-- existence vs **reachability before halting**
+- reachability vs existence
-- evaluation vs **traversal under constraint**
+- irreversibility vs theoretical reversibility
-- optimization vs **discovery**
+- traversal vs evaluation
-- local success vs **horizon-constrained viability**
+- bounded redesign vs infinite correction
-- theoretical reversibility vs **executional irreversibility**
+- halting vs global optimality

 ---

-### Failure Modes
+### Characteristic Failure Question

-- treating open-world systems as closed optimization problems
-- demanding global optimality where traversal dominates
-- interpreting non-discovery as non-existence or failure
-- assuming equal access implies equal reachability
-- assigning responsibility based on outcomes alone
+> **“Am I reasoning as if time, reversibility, or access were infinite?”**

+If the answer is yes, foundational executional literacy is absent.

+All other literacies depend on this one.
+If it collapses, higher distinctions become moralized, narrative-driven, or performative.

+---

+## Derived Executional Literacies
+*(Each protects a specific failure surface inside the loop)*

 ---